 If you are wondering if teaching abroad is for you or if you would like to hear some teacher's experiences of teaching English abroad then you are probably in the right place.

 A couple of the teachers here have only a few weeks of experience and others have up to 12 years of experience.
-You can read it or watch the video below.

 "I would say don't go looking for a job online first.
 Research some cities first.
 Come to China as a tourist and go to some schools and talk to some teachers.
 Go to a local expat bar at night and talk to people there and find out about the different schools and just go from there.
 Cause there are so many instances of people getting rolled by schools - bad horror stories.
 Definitely check it out in person."

 "Uhmm, be able to put up with a lot of bullshit.
 If you can handle the bullshit and stress then you will be fine.
 Just remember you are in another country."

 "You have to come into the program with an open mind.
 Except the fact that not everyone is going to learn right away.
 Many people have different methods of learning, so you really have to work to adapt to everyone's style and pace."

 "Expect to work hard.
 I was a teacher beforehand, so I know what's involved.
 I know there are a lot of extra hours involved.
 But when I was looking at the internet I found stuff like: make sure your apartment has a TV, make sure you get holidays.
 It is a teaching job, so if you are just out of university or you're taking a year out I would suggest that you take it seriously.

 You're coming here and you want to give them a good example of a foreigner.
 A lot of foreigners just come here and treat it like, "Oh I am making money and I have free accommodation."
 So come here and take it seriously and enjoy it.
 Just take time researching into recruiters and hagwons and if it feels right then go for it."